Limb fracture and pinning of the broken bone

 Acknowledgement

-All my gratitude to Sandy Minshull and Akira Yamanouchi (Veterinary Exotic Information Network, http://vein.ne.jp/), for the permission to use their pictures.
-Thanks also to 11 year old Herman.
+I would like to express my sincere gratitude to Sandy Minshull and Akira Yamanouchi (Veterinary Exotic Information Network, http://vein.ne.jp/)

 Further information